glbala87/ELLA_tool/docs/releasenotes/README.md

 #### Improvements to pre-filters

-The pre-filters (applied before import of variants into ELLA) are now configurable and has the added option of pre-filtering variants with low mapping quality (MQ<20).
+The [pre-filters](/technical/filtering.html#pre-filter-before-import) (applied before import of variants into ELLA) are now configurable and has the added option of pre-filtering variants with low mapping quality (MQ<20).
 This latter option is relevant e.g. for variants called with Dragen-GATK, which unlike GATK does not automatically exclude variants with a low MQ.

-#### Updated IGV in VISUAL
+#### Upgraded IGV in VISUAL

-`IGV.js` on the VISUAL page has been upgraded to v2.7.9.
+`IGV.js` on the VISUAL page has been upgraded to [v2.7.9](https://github.com/igvteam/igv.js/releases/tag/v2.7.9).
 For ELLA users, this fixes a few bugs, but also brings new view mode options: Click the cog wheel to the right of a track to switch between "expand" (default), "squish" or "collapse" display modes (available options depend on track type).

 ### All changes